 Bariatric surgery’s success rate is better than ever, mostly because of improved preparation and follow-up care.
 Our program at Stormont Vail Health’s Weight Management Center gets you ready — mentally and physically — for your procedure.

-At Stormont Vail, you’ll regularly meet with your care team, including your surgeon, dietician, bariatric nurse practitioner, pharmacist, anesthesiologist, behavioral health provider, and endocrinologist (specialist who deals with metabolism issues).
+At Stormont Vail, you’ll regularly meet with your care team, including your surgeon, dietician, bariatric nurse practitioner, pharmacist, anesthesiologist, behavioral health provider, and endocrinologist (a specialist who deals with metabolism issues).

 The success of bariatric surgery is very dependent on how you prepare and what you do after the procedure.
 If you get used to a healthy lifestyle before the surgery, you’ll find it easier to maintain the results.
 Your provider may recommend starting a high-protein diet to prepare your body for the surgery.